ocean-transport/lcs-ml/README.md

 ## Identification of Lagrangian Coherent Structures (LCS) and applications for machine learning

-### Background
+### Background and Motivation

-The ocean is energetic and turbulent environment with motions
+The ocean is an energetic and turbulent environment with motions ranging from scales of a few centimeters to thousands of kilometers.
+Interactions across these spatial scales are very important in understanding the dynamics of large-scale circulation, as well as the transport and mixing of tracers (e.g., heat and salinity) throughout the ocean.

+Ocean turbulence is dominated by mesoscale motions, which tends to self-organize into coherent vortices on the order of 100s of kilometers wide.
+These Lagrangian Coherent Structures (LCSs) trap and transport fluids over long distances and potentially play an important role in regulating climate.
+Mesoscale eddies are notoriously difficult to parametrize in coarse resolution ocean models, making their overall contribution to climate uncertain.
+Furthermore, identifying LCSs requires careful calculation of vorticity along Lagrangian particle paths.

 ### Model configuration

 ### LCS identification method